 We will continue to offer an excellent experience for our membership, set within boundaries that remain polite and constructive in all our interactions and communications.
 We anticipate the same in return.

-The Tenchfishers will continue their liaison and support of the Angling Trust and Environment Agency to represent our favoured species and others, supporting the welfare of the sport overall.
+The Tenchfishers work closely with the Angling Trust and the Environment Agency to further tench fishing and to support the welfare of the sport of angling overall